smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

     $("[data-nu-column='" + column + "']").each(function(index) {

-        // Create delete buttons if row is not empty var pk = $(this).attr('data-nu-primary-key');
+        // Create delete buttons if the row is not empty / primary key attribute exists var pk = $(this).attr('data-nu-primary-key');
         if (typeof pk !== "undefined") {
             createDeleteButton(this, pk);